 Footwear for the desert

 Even in winter, it’s comfortable to trek in the desert in sandals (with socks) because this minimizes the possibility of blisters.
-Running shoes/trainers will also be fine to attract.
+Running shoes/trainers will also be fine to trek.
 But if you are walking in hot weather, you will find trekking in sandals/trainers more comfortable.
 All footwear should be worn-in.
-Barefoot is the option if you have got hard bottoms (particularly for the evenings) yet you will discover that the sand will probably get beneath your insoles.
+Barefoot is the option if you have hard bottoms (particularly for the evenings), yet you will discover that the sand will probably get beneath your insoles.
 Canvas ankle boots are fine (perhaps for the first morning/cold weather).

 Animal Welfare

-The global charity, SPANA, has created an internet, ethical creature tourism manual,’Holiday Hooves’.
-You may get this manual here - www.spana.org/ethical-animal-tourism.
-SPANA quotes that there are just two million operating animals (donkeys, mules, horses) at Morocco.
-The manual encourages people to encourage owners that treat their animals with respect and kindness.
-SPANA also motivates anyone to examine that the mistreatment of animals to the neighborhood.
+The global charity, SPANA, has created an internet, ethical creature tourism manual,’ Holiday Hooves’.
+You may get this manual here -www.spana.org/ethical-animal-tourism.
+SPANA quotes that there are just two million operating animals (donkeys, mules, horses) in Morocco.
+The manual encourages people to encourage owners to treat their animals with respect and kindness.
+SPANA also motivates anyone to examine the mistreatment of animals in the neighborhood.

-If you are interested in animal welfare, then you might like to take into account for a visit from Marrakech into Jarjeer Mules’ monster refuge.
+If you are interested in animal welfare, then you might like to take into account for a visit from Marrakech into Jarjeer Mules’ Monster Refuge.

-Wifi and staying connected
+Wifi and Staying Connected

 There is no WIFI connection in the Sahara desert.
 When you have an urgent need to remain connected, you need to buy a SIM card out of network operator Orange.
 You should have the ability to discover from time to time that complimentary SIM cards are handed out in the Marrakech airport.

-These won’t operate in the desert (only the Orange system works via the Iriqui National Park/Erg Chigaga area ).
+These won’t operate in the desert (only the Orange system works via the Iriqui National Park/Erg Chigaga area).
 Orange outlets are found in the Marrakech medina around Boulevard Mohamed or close to the Place Ferblantiers.
 You can also expect to find WIFI in the guest houses.

 Weather Forecast